dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Essentially, there are many ideas of Jüng that were unprovable by existing experimental methodologies for which data science and neurology will close in on and prove unquestionably.
 This should happen within the next 10 years.
-Some of his ideas, may not have a neuro-analytical basis -- but just because you can't prove it's true doesn't mean it is not true.
+Some of his ideas may not have a neuro-analytical basis -- but just because you can't prove it's true doesn't mean it is not true.